suneelpatel/R-for-Data-Scientists/README.md

 Subclasses can have additional methods, and they can also have methods that override the superclass methods.
 In this example of a queue that retains its history, we’ll add a show() method and override the remove() method:

+# 5. Data Manipulation

+### What is Data Manipulation ?
+If you are still confused with this ‘term’, let me explain it to you.
+Data Manipulation is a loosely used term with ‘Data Exploration’.
+It involves ‘manipulating’ data using available set of variables.
+This is done to enhance accuracy and precision associated with data.

+#### Different Ways to Manipulate / Treat Data:
+There is no right or wrong way in manipulating data, as long as you understand the data and have taken the necessary actions by the end of the exercise.
+However, here are a few broad ways in which people try and approach data manipulation.
+Here are they:

+* Usually, beginners on R find themselves comfortable manipulating data using inbuilt base R functions.
+This is a  good first step, but is often repetitive and time consuming.
+Hence, it is a less efficient way to solve the problem.

+* Use of packages for data manipulation.
+CRAN has more than 10000 packages available today.
+In simple words, these packages are nothing but a collection of pre-written commonly used pieces of codes.
+They help you perform the repetitive tasks fasts, reduce errors in coding and take help of code written by experts (across the open source eco-system for R) to make your code more efficient.
+This is usually the most common way of performing data manipulation.

+* Use of ML algorithms for data manipulation.
+You can use tree based boosting algorithms to take care of missing data & outliers.
+While these are definitely less time consuming, these approaches typically leave you wanting for a better understanding of data at the end of it.

+#### List of Packages
+For better understanding, I’ve also demonstrated their usage by undertaking commonly used operations.
+Below is the list of packages discussed in this article:

+* dplyr
+* data.table
+* ggplot2
+* reshape2
+* readr
+* tidyr
+* lubridate